7 Meals When You Don’t Have a Kitchen

 Here are recipes we love that are easy to make ahead of time and freeze or cook with minimal tools and prep space.

-This is my FAVORITE soup!
+This is a FAVORITE soup!
 It’s the ultimate comfort soup and brings a heat to warm you up through the colder months.
 Get the recipe from Half Baked Harvest here.

 Tacos are the easiest recipe to spice up and make customizable for all of your picky eaters.
 This Pinch of Yum recipe delivers a juicy result and bountiful portions.
 Get the recipe here.